 |Where they work:||Consulting jobs exist in every industry, but some of the most common include Business, Education, Healthcare, and IT.|

 |What makes a good consultant?||

-As a technology consultant, I will be traveling throughout the United States to help businesses implement technology into their current processes to either refine or improve their current strategies.
+As a technology consultant, I travel throughout the United States to help businesses implement technology into their current processes to either refine or improve their current strategies.